Table of Contents

 - Reiter’s syndrome

-General measures at gout
+General measures for gout management

 - High fluid intake to promote uric acid excretion via diuresis